Semi-analytic construction of global transfers between quasi-periodic orbits in the spatial R3BP: Approximation Error

 \item Find the approximation error, defined as the \textit{maximum over all grid points} of

 \end{enumerate}

+\PB{ \begin{remark} To better test the quality of the series approximation, we also compute the approximation error on a new set of data, independent of the original one.
+That is, we extend the original data set $I=1,2,\dotsc,7$, used to derive $\tilde{\sigma}$ with the new data set $I=0.5, 1.5, 2.5, \dotsc, 6.5$.
+See~Figure~\ref{fig:check_FourierTaylor}.
+Thus, only for testing purposes, we use 14 tori.
+As shown in Tables~\ref{tab:FT_error}, \ref{tab:FT_newerror}, the errors in the independent data set are comparable to those of the original data set. \end{remark} }

-Of course, the approximation error depends on the chosen degree $(N,L)$ of the Fourier-Taylor approximation.
-For illustration, Figures~\ref{fig:check_FourierTaylor_N2_M2} and~\ref{fig:check_FourierTaylor_N4_M5} compare the quality of a low order versus a high order approximation.
+Of course, the approximation error depends on the chosen degree $(N,L)$ of the Fourier-\AB{Polynomial interpolation}.
+For illustration, Figure~\ref{fig:check_FourierTaylor} compares the quality of a low order versus a high order approximation.

 We will distinguish two different settings.
 In the \textit{local} setting, one is interested in an accurate representation of the scattering map in a neighborhood of $I=0$, whereas in the \textit{global} setting, one is interested in an accurate representation in the whole domain of the global scattering map.